-Youth Commissioners met with Sheriff Vicki Hennessy in April 2016, and were pleased that Sheriff Hennessy expressed commitment to implementing the 16 and 17 year old visiting policy, working with the youth commission to outreach for the new policy and evaluating whether the current application process for the visiting program presents any barriers for young people wishing to visit their parents and guardians.
+Youth Commissioners met with Sheriff Vicki Hennessy in April 2016, and were pleased that Sheriff Hennessy expressed commitment to implementing the 16 and 17 year old visiting policy; working with the youth commission to outreach for the new policy; and evaluating whether the current application process for the visiting program presents any barriers for young people wishing to visit their parents and guardians.

 On April 6, 2016, youth commissioners also passed a resolution in support of state senate bill 1157 (Mitchell) - Strengthening Family Connections, in order to ensure families continue to have access to in-person visits with loved ones incarcerated in county jails across the state, and to stem the replacement of in-person visiting opportunities with video-visiting.
 Sheriff Hennessy, the Reentry Council, and the state legislative committee also lent their support to the bill.
 Youth Commissioners also worked with President Breed to introduce a Board resolution in favor of SB 1157 on Tuesday, May 17, 2016.
-The resolution is up for consideration without committee reference at the Board meeting of Tuesday, May 24, 2016.
+We thank the Board of Supervisors for their attention to this issue.